Benidorm Fest 2026: Artistic director and creative team

+Presenters

+On 5 December 2025, Jesús Vázquez, Javier Ambrossi, and Inés Hernand, were announced as the hosts of the competition, with Lalachus joining for the final.
+In addition, each show was preceded by an introductory segment on RTVE Play, titled Benidorm Calling and hosted by Lalachus, Ángela Fernández, and Juanjo Bona, and the finale was followed by a commentary show, titled La noche del Benidorm and hosted by Lalachus and Inés Hernand.

+Jury members

+The jury consisted of eight members who are all professionals in the Spanish-speaking music industry, namely Sonia Durán (director of Unión Fonográfica Independiente), Alicia García (director of Strategic Agreements and Sponsorships for Starlite Group), Almudena Heredero (president of Mujeres de la Industria de la Música), Dani Ruiz (composer), Ignacio Meyer (TelevisaUnivision president), Javier Llano (content director of Cadena 100, Melani Parejo (director for Music in Southern and Eastern Europe for Spotify), and Roberto Santamaría (director of Radio Nacional de España), who also served as the jury spokesperson.

 Participants

 RTVE published the rules and regulations for Benidorm Fest 2025 on 4 June 2025, opening a submission window lasting until 24 September 2025.
 In order for an entry to qualify to compete, performers and at least one songwriter must be Spanish citizens or permanent residents over the age of 16 (at least 50% of Spanish citizens or permanent residents in the case of groups), and songs must contain at least 60% of the lyrics in one of the official languages of Spain.
 On 26 September 2025, RTVE revealed that 870 entries had been received, including 350 that arrived on the last day of submissions.

 The 18 participants, selected by a professional panel, were announced by María Eizaguirre on 9 October 2025 at Prado del Rey.
-The songs are set to be announced on 18 December 2025.
+The songs were announced on 18 December 2025.